PrismarineJS/prismarine-auth/docs/API.md

   * You will get an error if you don't specify it when calling `getMinecraftJavaToken` or `getMinecraftBedrockToken` when doing device code auth.
 You can set it to `false` to skip signing.
 * If you just want an Microsoft/Xbox token, you do not need to specify a authTitle.
 * If doing password auth, set this option to false.
+* If specifying this, you also should provide a `deviceType`, see the doc above